Nevenall/markdown-it-special-terms/readme.md

 ## Options

-The options object allows you to specifiy custom opening and closing tags.
+The options object allows you to specify custom opening and closing tags.

 ``` javascript
 md.use(specialterms, {